 Every time we visit Yosemite, we aim for one epic hike.
-This year, we completed one that we had been clamoring to do: Cathedral Lakes.
+This year, we completed one that we had clamored to do: Cathedral Lakes.

 Most Yosemite hikes start by going up, and this one was no exception.
 The first mile was rough with its steep climb and rocky trail.
-But then it leveled out for a bit and was quite pleasant.
+Then it leveled out and was quite pleasant.

-Once we hit the second climb, we encountered the snow.
+Once we hit the second climb, we met the snow.
 Hiking this trail in early June, we knew we’d likely hit some snow.
-We also had to navigate our way across a bunch of small streams of snow melt.
-Honestly, we had a lot of fun with it – but kind of dreaded the slippery hike down.
+We also had to navigate our way across a bunch of small snow melt streams.
+Honestly, we had a lot of fun with it … but kind of dreaded the slippery hike down.

 Finally, the trail flattened and started to descend.
-We knew we had to be getting close.
+We knew we had to be close.

 We hung out for an hour or so before starting the hike back.
 But like last year’s hike to Gaylor Lakes, we could have stayed there forever.

 The hike to Lower Cathedral Lake was moderate for a Yosemite hike.
-It wasn’t easy, but it definitely wasn’t the hardest hike we’ve completed in the park.
+It wasn’t easy, but it definitely wasn’t the most difficult hike we’ve completed in the park.
 It’s a classic Yosemite hike, and we will definitely hike it again on future trips.